They came down from the sky onto an unsuspecting humanity, no longer used to war.

 Mami's own vehicle arrived, and this time she hadn't bothered to pursue stealth.
 This was her vehicle.
 Let the pedestrians puzzle over that.

-She took off her holoemitters, tossing them in a bin by the synthesizer.
+She took off her holoemitters, tossing them into a bin by the synthesizer.

 It was time to stop pretending.
 Her vacation time was up.